 Did somebody say GDPR?
 For the first time in history, GDPR has made it a mandatory requirement for all organisations to report a data breach to the ICO, if an individual’s rights and freedoms are negatively affected.

 This dispels the myth that GDPR requires the mandatory reporting of all data breaches, but poses the challenge for organisations to determine whether an individual’s rights and freedoms have been negatively affected.

 I’m afraid anything to do with data and information governance, has a scary side to it.
 According to the Ponemon Institute’s 2017 Cost of Data Breach Study data breaches cost UK organisations £2.48 million.
 Severe data breaches can sometimes also result in disciplinary action and job losses.

 Light at the end of a dark tunnel

-Understanding ModernGov have delivered a range of GDPR courses to help organisations understand the new regulation and to improve their information governance procedures.
+Understanding ModernGov have delivered a range of information and data courses to help organisations understand and implement necessary regulation and to improve their information governance procedures.

 Get involved in the conversation!

 Has your organisation had any issues involving data breaches?
 Have you been affected by any data breaches?

 We’d love to hear from you.
 You can tweet us using #UMGTraining @UModernGov.

 If you would like to discuss any of the details you have read in this blog please contact us on 0800 542 9440 or email [email protected].